The Brilliant Mind Of Jagdish Chandra Bose: Life, Works, And Scientific Legacy

 Famous Experiment:

-Talking about biography of jagdish bose, the Royal Society’s central hall in London was packed with great scientists on the 10th of May 1901.
-Everyone appeared interested to learn about how jagdish chandra bose inventions list will prove that plants feel like all other living creatures and human beings.
-Bose had selected a plant whose roots were carefully immersed up to its stem in a bowl containing the solution of bromide, which was regarded as poison.
+Talking about the biography of Jagdish Bose, the Royal Society’s central hall in London was packed with great scientists on the 10th of May 1901.
+Everyone appeared interested to learn about how Jagdish Chandra Bose’s list will prove that plants feel like all other living creatures and human beings.
+Bose had selected a plant whose roots were carefully immersed up to its stem in a bowl containing a solution of bromine, which was regarded as poison.
 He connected the instrument with the plant and observed the illuminated spot on a screen of the plant’s movements, as its pulse beat, and the spot started to and fro movement like a pendulum.
 In minutes, the spot oscillated in a violent fashion and eventually stopped abruptly.
 The entire process was like a poisoned rat struggling to die.
 The plant had perished as a result of exposure to the toxic bromide solution.

 With the help of the crescograph, he also studied the reaction of the plants towards fertilizers, light rays, and wireless waves.
 The device gained extensive recognition, especially from the Path Congress of Science in 1900.
 Most physiologists also endorsed his results afterward with the aid of even more sophisticated instruments.